alpha-layer/poetry2conda/README.rst

 Features
 --------

-- Set conda channels for each dependency.
+- Set conda channels globally or for each dependency.
 - Rename conda dependencies.
 - Exclude conda dependencies.
 - Convert tilde and caret dependencies to regular version specifiers.